sumawa/sa-spark-run/README.md

 # SPARKRUN

-### SparkRun is an ongoing project with two purposes:
+### SparkRun is an ongoing project with two objectives:
 ##### 1. for learning (FP/Effects) and
 ##### 2. as a utility project (Spark Job Execution)